Sia241/Github-Action-CI-CD/README.md

-# Create a CI/CD pipeline using github action, to build and pusha docker image of a simple springboot application
+# Create a CI/CD pipeline using github action, to build and push a docker image of a simple springboot application